 Pest prevention is the best option.

 Pests enter the home if there are chances to do so.
-By minimizing the scenarios which they use, you will be minimizing the chance of having a pest control Palm Bay problem to start with.
+By minimizing the scenarios which they use, you will be minimizing the chance of having a Wildlife Control Service Melbourne problem to start with.

 Eliminate sources of food – by way of instance, store food in sealed glass or plastic containers; garbage containing food scraps need to be placed in tightly covered garbage cans, and make certain to eliminate garbage regularly from your dwelling.